Masum95/driver_quality/README.md

 **client.py** is used.
 This program continuously takes driver id as input from the user ( until ***q*** is pressed ) and gives corresponding completion rate and message on the terminal.

-To run the program use
+To run the client program after exiting from it, use command:

-> python3 client.py
+ > docker exec -it driver_quality_web_1 python client.py